 What are the best cars for a 16-year-old?

-There are many things to consider, with safety the most important.
-The Insurance Institute for Highway Safety (IIHS) offers some basic principles when buying a car for a teen:
+The Insurance Institute for Highway Safety (IIHS) offers some basics when looking for a vehicle:

-- Look for cars with the best safety reviews from the IIHS and National Highway Traffic Safety Administration.
+- Consider cars with top safety reviews from the IIHS and National Highway Traffic Safety Administration.